LCA & EPD

 The results of an LCA can be extended to include financial information for an Eco Efficiency Analysis (EEA), or serve as a baseline for certifications like Environmental Product Declarations (EPD), Product Environmental Footprints (PEF), and Eco-labelling.
 An LCA can also be used to compare the environmental performance of your product in comparison to competing products.

 We support our clients with:

 - Execute certified LCA studies and LCA screening studies according to ISO14040/44

-- Apply LCA to support EPDs, PEF, product claims and eco-labeling
+- Apply LCA to support EPDs, PEF, product claims and eco-labelling;

-An Environmental Product Declaration (EPD) is a third-party verified document that is officially registered to show the environmental impact of a product or service.
-To construct the EPD, LCA is first used to generate the impact results which are included into the EPD according to specific standards (e.g. EN 15804).
+An EPD is a third-party verified document that is officially registered to show the environmental impact of a product or service.
+To construct the EPD, an LCA is first used to calculate the impact which is included into the EPD according to specific standards (e.g. EN 15804).
 The finished document is verified by an approved system operator and published on one of the publicly available online platforms.
 EPDs provide transparent and comparable information about a product.

 Certified EPDs are based on LCA and follow ISO 14025 type III protocols.
 They are valid for use in compliance regulation or for green building schemes (e.g. BREEAM, LEED).
 An EPD created according to the ISO 14021 standard is considered relevant, but as they are not third-party reviewed or verified, they risk not being accepted at higher levels of transparency compliance.

 The range of projects for a diverse set of clients illustrates the vast experience we have with conducting LCAs and EPDs